stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

     SELECT * FROM tutorial.aapl_historical_stock_price

 ###Aggregation Functions
 As the [beginner tutorial](/the-basics/basic-concepts.html) points out, SQL is excellent at aggregating data the way you might in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) in Excel.
 You will use aggregation functions all the time, so it's important to get comfortable with them.
 The functions themselves are the same ones you will find in Excel or any other analytics program: `COUNT`, `SUM`, `MIN`, `MAX`, `AVG`.
 The [beginner tutorial](/the-basics/where-operators.html) also pointed out that arithmetic operators only perform operations across rows.
-Aggregation functions are used to perform operations across entire columns (could be millions of rows of data or more).
+Aggregation functions are used to perform operations across entire columns (which could include millions of rows of data or more).

 ###COUNT
 It's easiest to start with `COUNT` because verifying your results is extremely simple.
-The easiest way to get started is to use `*` to select all rows.
+Let's begin by using `*` to select all rows.

     SELECT COUNT(*)
       FROM tutorial.aapl_historical_stock_price